Storytelling (film): Red box controversy

 During the sex scene in the Fiction entry, a "red box" was added for the American version of the film, blocking the audience's view of a rough sex scene between Blair and Wisdom.
 This was used to bend the rules of the MPAA's rating system, allowing the film to obtain the R rating instead of NC-17.
 The box is not present in the international version of the film, although in the American DVD release, both options are available.

 Box office

 The film earned $73,688 in its opening weekend in a mere four venues, ranking number 42 in the domestic box office.
 By the end of its run, on March 28, 2002, the film grossed $921,445 domestically and $397,500 overseas for a worldwide total of $1,318,945.

 Critical reception

 The film received mixed reviews from critics.
 Review aggregator website Rotten Tomatoes reports a 54% approval rating based on 91 reviews, with an average rating of 5.6/10.
 The site's critics consensus reads: "Todd Solondz's Storytelling boasts an audacious narrative structure, but fails to deliver on the mechanics of its namesake, yielding a creative exercise that is more interested in satisfying the author's interests rather than the audience's involvement."
 On Metacritic, the film has a 50 out of 100 rating based on 31 critics, indicating "mixed or average reviews".

+Home media

+Storytelling was released on DVD after its theatrical release, and on Blu-ray by Shout!
+Factory on July 9, 2024.